 CemAir is pleased to repatriate you back to South Africa in this difficult time.
 Please note that you will be subject to a mandatory quarantine period upon arrival of 10 days.

 This may be in a state provided facility with costs of this facility being carried by the State.
 We do not have further details on this, so please contact the Port Health Authorities for further information.

 Self quarantine may be an option.
-Click on the link below to open/download the pdf document regarding self quarantine to apply:
+Click on the link below to open the online application form regarding self quarantine to apply: